straightlab/compgenomics_minicourse/01_sherlockConnection.md

 ## Getting computational resources on Sherlock

 When we ssh into sherlock, we automatically obtain a shell on a "login node".
 So far, we've ran all of our commands on a login node.
-You can see that from the look of the prompt `[bootcamper@sh01-ln03 login ~]` Login nodes are not meant to do any heavy computations.
+You can see that from the look of the prompt `[username@sh01-ln03 login ~]` Login nodes are not meant to do any heavy computations.
 You can think of them as entry points into Sherlock, and places to do very simple operations, like parsing/creating directories, viewing files, etc...

 For anything more computationally heavy than that, you need to request dedicated resources (in fact, if you run a command on a login node that takes too long to complete or requests too much memory, it will automatically get aborted).
 The way to ask for resources on Sherlock is through the resource manager and job scheduler Slurm (https://slurm.schedmd.com/documentation.html).
 There are several way to ask for resources with Slurm depending on whether you want to run an interactive job (where you keep entering commands), or want to submit a job that will run without your input when resources become available.
 This is explained in details here () ``

 For this bootcamp, we are going to request 2 cpus each for 3h.
 `srun -p astraigh --time=03:00:00 --cpus-per-task=2 --pty bash`

-The last part of this command is to create an interactive job, more specically we are requesting a bash shell.
+The last part of this command (--pty bash) is to create an interactive job, more specically we are requesting a bash shell.

-You should quickly a prompt that looks like that `[bootcamper@sh02-09n13]` This shell is running on a dedicated computational node (here sh02-09n13).
+You should quickly a prompt that looks like that `srun: job <ID> queued and waiting for resources` Your command line will then read: [username@sh02-09n13 /scratch/groups/astraigh/genomics_minicourse/username_dir]$ This shell is running on a dedicated computational node (here sh02-09n13).
 Within this shell, you'll have access to 2 CPUS and 32gB of RAM.

 This computational node is part of the parition `astraigh` (specificed by the `-p astraigh` flag) which is reserved for our lab.
 There are other partitions you can use, see ().